Rapid Growth-Based Microbial Testing

 What type of consumables are required for IntuGrow operation?

-IntuGrow utilizes standard, commercially available 12-well and 6-well microtiter plates, along with standard membrane filters.
-There are no expensive proprietary reagents or specialized cartridges required, keeping operating costs low.
+IntuGrow utilizes its own specially designed membrane filters alongside standard microtiter plates and commercially available media.
+There are no expensive proprietary reagents required, keeping operating costs low.

 Can IntuGrow analyze for molds and yeasts?